rolandjlevy/personal-website/notes.md

         <h1 id="about-me">ABOUT ME</h1>
         <img src="images/Roland-photo-smaller.png">
         <p>
-          I'm originally from a fine art background.
-After graduating I travelled, retrained and discovered coding.
-          Coding matched my fascination with how and why things work, or don't work - internally and externally.
-          For example, wanting to understand how the mind works led me to train in meditation which is all about developing inner peace.
-          <br><br>
-          Writing code isn't just about completing tasks and projects but its more about how people think, speak and work.
-          I beleive the essential ingredient for succesful working relationships is a positive and peaceful mind.
-          My intention is to do my job well and keep a positive attitude towards others - no matter how challenging the situation may be.</p>
+          After graduating with a fine art degree from Central St Martins I travelled and discovered coding which opened the door to a new world of creativity.</p>
       </section>

 version 1

+Writing code isn't just about completing tasks and projects but also about how people feel, communicate and connect.
+For me, the basic ingredient for succesful working relationships is a positive attitude and a peaceful heart.
+My main wish is to do what I love, do it well and see the good in people whilst staying positive, no matter how hard the situation may be.

 I'm originally from a fine art background.
 After graduating I travelled, retrained and discovered coding.
         Coding matched my fascination with how and why things work, or don't work - internally and externally.
         I've always wanted to understand how the mind works and this led me to train in meditation which I still practice now.